beancount/ledger2beancount/docs/manual.md

     ledger2beancount examples/simple.ledger > simple.beancount

-Afterwards, you should validate your file with `bean-check` and fix all
+After you convert your ledger file, you should validate the generated beancount file with `bean-check` and fix all errors:
-errors:

     bean-check simple.beancount